Thursday, 12 May 2016

 This is another painting started at a workshop with the theme of summer roses.
 I have subsequently painted several roses.
 They are extremely challenging with the complex petal arrangements and the colours which, although sometimes rich, also have a sense of transparency and delicacy.
 This painting was exhibited at a local community store on their Art Wall.
 Sometime later a query was forwarded from someone who had seen a photo of it on a Facebook page.
 They purchased it despite never having seen the 'real thing' and were very pleased.

 This was also used as a design for a silk shading project for my Certificate in Traditional Hand Embroidery at the Royal School of Needlework, which has gained several accolades (see embroidery blog ).
+It is available as a card.

 This is a sweet pea I grew in my garden.
 For some reason this painting was completed more quickly than some.
 I love the bright colours.
 It was purchased during 2015 Horsham Art Trail.